Antifeminism: South Korea

 Disgruntled young men have become vocal critics of feminism and feminist women who speak out in public in the recent years.
 Yoon Suk-yeol narrowly won South Korea's 2022 presidential election.
 During his run for presidency, he called for the Ministry of Gender Equality and Family to be abolished, and accused its officials of treating men like "potential sex criminals."
 Yoon also said that he doesn't think systemic structural discrimination based on gender exists in South Korea.
 Due to the various methods of calculating and measuring gender inequality, South Korea's gender inequality rankings vary across different reports.
 In 2023, South Korea ranked 30th out of 177 countries on the Women, Peace and Security Index, which is based on 13 indicators of inclusion, justice, and security.
-In 2023, South Korea has ranked 20th out of 193 countries on Human Developement Index(HDI).
+In 2023, South Korea has ranked 20th out of 193 countries on the Human Development Index (HDI).
 In 2025, it ranked 12th out of 172 countries on Gender Inequality Index(GII), making the country the 2nd least gender unequal state in Asia.
 On the other hand, South Korea ranked low on Global Gender Gap Report, placing 99th out of 146 in 2022, leading to criticism of having deep gender inequalities.

 Hwang argued that despite decades of anti-discriminatory gender policies and better education for women, there is persistent discrimination of gender in workplaces in South Korea.
 He explained that the reasons for this is due to the lack of legal and inefficient enforcement of the gender-based policies.
 He described the punishment for gender-based crimes to be weak, and argued that the culture of South Korea typically favors male dominance which influences the organizational structure of workplaces and boosts societal pressures for women.
-Hwang claimed that driven by public anger and media coverage, South Korea has seen a boost in actions against sex crimes since the mid 2000's.
+Hwang claimed that driven by public anger and media coverage, South Korea has seen a boost in actions against sex crimes since the mid-2000s.
 South Korean K-WomenLink has advocated for systems to support the survivors of sexual violence whilst highlighting the deficiencies in the system.
 Hwang also argued that Cases with high influence of victim-blaming, flawed procedures, moreover cases involving individuals (perpetrators) in high social positions were challenged by the organization.

 There has been a hashtag, that was popular on Twitter in South Korea "#iamafeminist" which normalized the term "feminism", in a society where it was once unacceptable.
 This hashtag facilitated feminist activism and played a role against misogyny, where identification as a feminist is often stigmatized.
 The expression of feminist identity was utilized through this hashtag, and people started to discuss their personal experiences that were related to gender inequality.
 The hashtag was used for a variety of issues, where not only feminists and activists, but also ordinary individuals shared their hardships on housework, equal pay, sexual harassment, etc.